abhiunix/Rudra/README.md

 ###### Feel free to add tools in the script.

 #### Acknowledgement
-Thank you [Vikas Chaudhary](https://twitter.com/OffensiveHunter) [STOK](https://www.stokfredrik.com/) [NahamSec](https://www.nahamsec.com/) [JHaddix](https://twitter.com/Jhaddix) for helping bugbounty community.
-Also I would like to thank all developers who made those tools.
+Thank you [Vikas Chaudhary](https://twitter.com/OffensiveHunter) [STOK](https://www.stokfredrik.com/) [NahamSec](https://www.nahamsec.com/) [JHaddix](https://twitter.com/Jhaddix) for helping bug bounty community.
+Also, I would like to thank all developers who made those tools.

 -----------------------------
 #### © Copyright and License